Are you trying to figure out the Japan winter packing list?

 5. Sweater

-If you are not a big fan of the cold season, be sure to include several comfy sweaters on the Japan winter packing list.
+While you are planning for your winter outfits for Japan, be sure to include several comfy sweaters on the list.

 Typically made with thicker material, sweaters perform better when it comes to body heat retention and against the chilly wind.